realdegrees/respawntimer/README.md

 - Run `npm run build:watch` to start `tsc` in watch mode
 - Navigate to the debug tab in VSCode
 - Select the `Debug Bot (Backend)` task and run it

+# Testing
+If you want to run automated tests on a fork
+- Add the above environment variables to the repo's secrets If you want to run manual tests on your machine
+- Run `npm test` in [backend](backend)

 The Bot now runs in debug mode, any changes to the program will automatically restart the bot.